 Biostatistics*, Applied Statistics* or Actuarial Career 6030, 3990

-The honors thesis is written under the supervision of a member of the mathematics department faculty over a two-semester period.
+The Honors Thesis is written under the supervision of a member of the mathematics department faculty over a two-semester period.
 The student must receive prior approval of the proposed thesis from his/her major advisor (and of course the faculty member supervising the thesis).
-The students must also register with the Honors Program Office so that the office can inform him/her of the requirements and deadlines of the honors thesis process.
-A student receives 8 credits for successful completion of an honors thesis.
-The honors thesis consists of:
+The student must also submit a prospectus to the Honors Program so that the office can inform the student of the requirements and deadlines of the Honors Thesis process.
+A student receives 7 credits for successful completion of an Honors Thesis, which includes submission of the written thesis and an oral presentation before a committee of three faculty members.
+For additional information on the Honors Thesis, please visit https://honors.tulane.edu/thesis.

 In order to graduate magna cum laude (summa cum laude, if GPA is 3.8 or above) the student must fulfill one additional requirement of the Honors Program: he/she must take at least 4 honors courses.
 The Mathematics Department has honors sections of consolidated calculus, several variable calculus, and linear algebra.
 Other courses that will count as honors courses are: